j23414/SCINET-GEOSPATIAL-RESEARCH-WG/content/3-Session3-intro-to-python-dask.md

 ```bash
 cp /project/shared_files/GEOSPATIAL_WORKSHOP/session3-intro-to-python-dask-on-ceres.ipynb .
 ```

+Note: if you are following along with these instructions after the workshop has ended, the /project/shared_files/GEOSPATIAL_WORKSHOP/ shared folder on Ceres may no longer exist.
+Please follow the git clone instructions below.

 {% capture text %}
 Note: The original method listed here for accessing our tutorials (from GitHub) was not working for some participants.
 It will be easiest to copy the files from the shared folder on Ceres as above... but an alternate method you can try is to download the tutorial material from the workshop GitHub repo.